Introduction

 Birth

-James, the second child of John and Elizabeth Genge, was born at Hardington in 1837.
+James was born at Hardington in 1837, the second child of five children born to John and Elizabeth Genge.[1]
 He was the older brother of John Barrett Genge.

 Parents

-On 3 December 1856, James Genge, 19, and James Eastment, 18, appeared at Yeovil County Petty Sessions accused of poaching.
-The magistrates gave them a choice of paying a £1 fine or spending five weeks in the house of correction.
-They chose the latter.[1]
+On 3 December 1856, James Genge, 19, and James Eastment, 18, appeared at Yeovil County Petty Sessions, accused of poaching.
+The magistrates offered them a choice: pay a £1 fine or spend five weeks in the house of correction.
+They chose the latter.[6]

 Physical characteristics